uname-n/pit/README.md

 pit kanban
 ```

 A live, read-only board of your issues in the terminal.
 Colors live in `.pit/settings.json` (next to the database), written with defaults on first launch.
-Override any `#rrggbb` code under `"kanban"` and relaunch — include only the keys you want to change; the rest fall back to defaults.

 ```json
 {